espa77/espa77.github.io/source/_posts/2015-12-07-interacting-with-external-data.markdown

 The Pry Project was founded by John Mair, Conrad Irwin, Ryan Fitzgerald, and a healthy number of other contributors.
 I checked out their individual blogs and learned a few exciting new things.

-1. 'Pry-nav' This recent plugin for Pry adds the `next`, `step`, and `continue` commands to Pry.
+1. 'Pry-nav' This 2012 plugin for Pry adds the `next`, `step`, and `continue` commands to Pry.
 After requiring this gem, you can use Pry as normal, placing `binding.pry` wherever you want to start your session.
 The `next` command will advance execution by one line.
 I can only imagine how helpful this will be as my code becomes longer and more complex.

 2. 'Pry-remote' This allows remote debugging using pry.
 It sounds incredibly useful, especially with teams that sometimes span the globe.
 However, I'm not sure if I will use this at The Flatiron School.